+A network provider you are using might leave our plan.
 If one of your providers does leave our plan, you have certain rights and protections that are summarized below:

-- Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers. - We will make a good faith effort to give you at least 60 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to ask that the medically necessary treatment you are getting is not interrupted.
-We will work with you to ensure you continue getting the treatment you need. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to file an appeal of our decision.
+- Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers. - We will make a good faith effort to give you at least 30 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to ask for, and we will work with you to ensure, that the medically necessary treatment you are getting is not interrupted. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to file an appeal of our decision.

 If you find out one of your providers is leaving our plan, please contact us so we can assist you in finding a new provider and managing your care.
-Please call Member Services at (877) 901-8181, Monday -Friday, 8 a.m. to 8 p.m., local time.
-The call is free.
-TTY: 711.
-Or, visit www.MolinaHealthcare.com/ Duals.
+Please contact Member Services at (866) 856-8699, TTY: 711, Monday - Friday, 8 a.m. to 8 p.m., local time.